-The university at war
+The university in wartime

 Although classes continued, campus life was markedly different from 1939-1945.
 During this important anniversary, we offer a glimpse of our university during wartime – including the sacrifices and contributions made by students, faculty and alumni.

 Compulsory military training was enacted by the Canadian government in the summer of 1940.
 All physically fit male students aged 18 or over were required to take 110 hours of military training each academic session.

 Those seeking active service joined the Manitoba contingent of the Canadian Officers’ Training Corps (COTC), enrolling in Infantry, Artillery, Engineering or Medical.
 Classes included First Aid, Sub-Machine Carbine, Grenade, Bayonet Fighting and Unarmed Combat.

 By 1943, when the Allies’ prospects were grim, the university added an Air Training Corps and a Naval Training Unit.
 Students who wanted to enlist in the Canadian Navy trained on the Pacific Coast during the summer and on HMCS Chippawa during the school year.

 At the outbreak of war, Golden joined the University of Manitoba Training Unit and COTC where he served as Second Lieutenant and lecturer in Military Law.

 He won the prestigious Rhodes Scholarship in 1941 but could not attend Oxford due to the war in England.
 Instead, Golden enlisted in the Canadian Army upon graduation.
 He joined the Winnipeg Grenadiers as an intelligence officer and rose to the rank of Captain.
 On Christmas Day, Golden and 1,684 Canadians were captured by the Japanese in Hong Kong and lived as prisoners of war for three years and eight months where they endured forced labour, starvation and torture.